Past Projects

 -

-Disperse mini-grants to a small number of local public health departments develop implementation, evaluation and sustainability plans for adding primary prevention activities into LPH.
+The Center disperse mini-grants to a small number of local public health departments and developed implementation, evaluation and sustainability plans for adding primary prevention activities into LPH.
+Grantees participated in monthly learning collaboratives designed to problem-solve and share staffing and programmatic challenges and opportunities.

 Funder: Behavioral Health and Disabilities Division, MT-DPHHS